Covid 19 coronavirus: Police allowed gang tangi during lockdown

 • Covid 19 coronavirus in NZ: Chicken sparks gang fight at Napier Pak'nSave supermarket

-In emails released under the Act, police admitted they were unsure how many people would be attending before the service, and were surprised by the number that turned up.
+In emails released under the OIA, police admitted they were unsure how many people would be attending before the service, and were surprised by the number who turned up.

 While they were "well behaved", they were very noticeable in the community, he wrote.